 There are 11 smaller Detention Centres (PAZ) under the responsibility of the police – Bludenz, Eisenstadt, Graz, Innsbruck, Klagenfurt, Linz, Salzburg, St Pölten, Villach, Wels and Wiener Neustadt – that are used for short term arrests.
 In most cases, detainees are transferred to the main centres after an average of 7 days.

 In practice, asylum seekers are subject to detention mainly under Dublin procedures as well as de facto detention in the airport procedure.
 Persons who submit a subsequent asylum application are often detained as well.
-If a person applies for asylum while in detention, he or she may be detained during the admissibility procedure.
+If a person applies for asylum while in detention, they may be detained during the admissibility procedure.

 When asylum seekers are detained, the personal interview examining their application is held in the detention centre.
 Interpreters are present and legal representatives have to be summoned to the interview.
 The BFA may also order to bring the asylum seeker to the BFA for the interview.
 A person of confidence has the right to be present at the interview of an asylum seeker.
 If the asylum application is processed as an inadmissible application a legal advisor has to counsel the asylum seeker before the interview and has to be present at the interview.